josh0xA/K55/README.md

     <img src="https://github.com/josh0xA/K55/blob/main/imgs/target_proof1.png?raw=true">
 </p>

+## Limitations
+Obviously, ``ptrace(PTRACE_POKETEXT...)`` are not the most disguised.
+So, some applications can limit the effect of K55.
+Although, for security testing, make sure to turn on ``execstack`` for your target applications.
+For example if I'm testing on gdb, before I would inject, I would run the following: ``sudo execstack -s /usr/bin/gdb``.
+Install execstack with from you distrobutions package manager.
+For Arch Linux users, you can find execstack on the AUR.

 ## Crafting The Shell Payload
 Note: The following is a demonstration.
 The payload string is already hardcoded into K55.